Nancy Jackson (climber)

 Nancy Jackson (c.
-1956 – March 27, 1990) was an American mountain climber.
-She was known for her expertise on Mount Rainier and as a climbing guide.
+1956 – March 27, 1990) was an American mountain climber, known for her expertise on Mount Rainier and as a climbing guide.
 She died while taking part in the 1990 American Manaslu Expedition when she was caught in an avalanche.

 Background

-Jackson grew up in Moscow, Idaho.
-Her father Melbourne L. Jackson was a professor of chemical engineering at University of Idaho and her mother, Elizabeth Ford was a daughter of Montana governor Sam C. Ford.
-Nancy Jackson graduated from Moscow High School in 1972 and followed in her father's footsteps becoming an engineer.
+Jackson grew up in Moscow, Idaho; her father Melbourne L. Jackson (1915–2004) was a professor of chemical engineering at the University of Idaho, and her mother Elizabeth Ford was a daughter of Montana governor Sam C. Ford.
+Nancy Jackson graduated from Moscow High School in 1972 and followed in her father's footsteps, becoming an engineer.

-In 1977, she earned a degree in chemical engineering from Oregon State University and in 1980 a master's degree from University of Washington.
-After working as an environmental engineer Jackson later gave up her job at Weyerhaeuser to devote herself full time to climbing.
+In 1977, she earned a degree in chemical engineering from Oregon State University in Corvallis and in 1980 a master's degree from the University of Washington in Seattle.
+After working as an environmental engineer, Jackson later gave up her job at Weyerhaeuser to devote herself full time to climbing.

 Mountain guide

 Jackson moved to Federal Way, Washington where she became a mountain guide for Rainier Mountaineering Inc. She climbed Rainier more than 50 times during the 1980s and reached the summits of Denali in Alaska, and Aconcagua in Argentina, the highest peak in South America.

 While working as a mountain guide, she collaborated with author Kurt Hanson on the 5th edition of Mountaineering: The Freedom of the Hills, one of the most significant guidebooks for mountaineers.
 Jackson contributed a new chapter on winter and expedition climbing which she completed before undertaking her final expedition to the Himalayas.